huashengdun/webssh/README.md

 // connect to your ssh server
 wssh.connect(hostname, port, username, password, privatekey);

-// without argument, wssh will use the form data to connect wssh.connect();
+// without an argument, wssh will use the form data to connect wssh.connect();

 // define a mapping object